 Two former HTC executives have banded together to create a new startup that hopes to rock the smartphone market with handsets featuring solid design, hardware, and technology.
 The name of this company?
 Kazam.
 Yes, you read that right.
 The company is the product of Michael Coombes, HTC's former head of sales, and James Atkins, HTC's former UK marketing head - two men who just couldn't leave the smartphone industry behind.

 Coombes will be Kazam's CEO, and Atkins will serve as the chief marketing officer.
-While they are keeping their focus on the European market, they still have a difficult road ahead of them.
 Read More

 Well, that didn't take that long at all.
 Less than a month after we first heard about Shaquille O'Neal starring in a post-apocalyptic game that features mutant zombies (yes, you read that right), it's already released!
 The not-quite-sequel to Shaq Fu, a game so bad that people devote actual time and money to liberating it from existence, brandishes an entirely different gameplay style.
 Whereas the original was a fighting game along the lines of Mortal Kombat, this game is closer to the second week of Dikembe Mutombo's 4 1/2 Weeks To Save The World.
-That's exactly the kind of feeling I was hoping for going into this game.
 Read More

 I'd like to start this piece Peter Jackson style: with a longer-than-necessary flashback to provide background on this story.
 Back in the 90s, kids were all about two things: basketball and fighting games.
 We loved Mortal Kombat, Street Fighter, Space Jam and Shaquille O'Neal.
 Or so the legends go.
 As a result, in 1994, some genius marketer aimed to put the two together to create Shaq Fu.
 It did not fare well.
 Read More